See crime rates for the safest cities.

 For the purposes of this report, the terms “dangerous” and “safest” refer explicitly to crime rates as calculated from FBI crime data—no other characterization of any community is implied or intended.

-- Sioux Center is back at the top of the list after falling to second place last year.
-This means Sioux Center has claimed the #1 spot in four of the last five reports.
+- Sioux Center is the safest city in Iowa for the second year in a row.
+Sioux Center has claimed the #1 spot in five of the last six reports.

 The 10 safest cities in Iowa